pchiorean/Indentz/docs/README.md

 ## License

-Some of the code contained in this repository is based on blog posts, forum posts, or tutorials by Dave Saunders, Marc Autret, Peter Werner, Richard Harrington, and Peter Kahrel.
-The rest of the code is released under the MIT License (see [LICENSE.txt](../LICENSE.txt)).
+The code is released under the MIT License (see [LICENSE.txt](../LICENSE.txt)).
 Please send me an e-mail at \<jpeg AT basement.ro\> or [report an issue](https://github.com/pchiorean/Indentz/issues) on Github if you encounter problems or have any suggestions.

-README.md • 19 August 2020.
+README.md • 20 August 2020.